 The best thing you can do to prevent interproximal cavities is to practice good oral hygiene.
 This means brushing at least twice a day, flossing every day, and visiting your general dentist every six months for a cleaning and an exam.

-If you’re in need of a root canal or for more information on endodontics, please contact Endodontic Specialists of Colorado in Colorado Springs North, Colorado Springs South, and Pueblo, Colorado.
+If you’re in need of a root canal or for more information on endodontics, please contact Endodontic Specialists of Colorado in Colorado Springs North and Pueblo, Colorado.